datenimperator/rakwik/README.md

 while the original request came in over https, without the browser having to warn about mixed content.

+## Pros and cons

+Using server-side tracking, you can track all kinds of information that are visible to your server.
+Most certainly the URL, IP address and referrer are used, also session information to identify subsequent requests from the same client.

+However, it's hard to track client-specific information like screen resolution and plugin support since the server has no way to detect details like such.

 ## Installation

 Add this line to your application's Gemfile: